Talaat-mostafa938/Deep-Learning/Brain Tumor Detection & Segmentation/README.md

 # 🧠✨ Deep Learning in Medical AI: Brain Tumor Analysis System ✨🧠
 ### Week 2 of my AI journey with Instant Software Solutions has been incredible!
-I'm excited to share my latest project that combines the power of CNNs with real-### world medical applications.
+I'm excited to share my latest project that combines the power of CNNs with real-world medical applications.
 ### 🎯 What I Built: A comprehensive Brain MRI Analysis System that doesn't just detect tumors—it precisely maps them!

 ## 📁 Project Architecture: